MicrosoftDocs/azure-docs/articles/digital-twins/concepts-models.md

 Once you're finished creating, extending, or selecting your models, you need to upload them to your Azure Digital Twins instance to make them available for use in your solution.

-You can upload many models in a single API call using the [bulk import API](concepts-apis-sdks.md#bulk-import-api).
+You can upload many models in a single API call using the [jobs API](concepts-apis-sdks.md#bulk-import-with-the-jobs-api).
 The API can simultaneously accept up to the [Azure Digital Twins limit for number of models in an instance](reference-service-limits.md), and it automatically reorders models if needed to resolve dependencies between them.
-For detailed instructions and examples with this API, see [bulk import instructions for models](how-to-manage-model.md#upload-large-model-sets).
+For detailed instructions and examples that use this API, see [bulk import instructions for models](how-to-manage-model.md#upload-large-model-sets-with-the-jobs-api).

 An alternative to the bulk API is the [Model uploader sample](https://github.com/Azure/opendigitaltwins-tools/tree/main/ADTTools#uploadmodels), which uses the individual model APIs to upload multiple model files at once.
 The sample also implements automatic reordering to resolve model dependencies.